tramngo/java-functions-lab/README.md

 - Write a function `awesomeFactorial` that takes a number and returns it's factorial (The number multiplied by all numbers less than the number).

+## Licensing
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
+2. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact legal@ga.co.
 **Bonus**

 - Write a function `findLongestWord` that takes an array of words and returns the length of the longest one.